hail-is/hail/docs/Filtering.md

  - `va.qual:           Double` -- the number in the qual field
  - `va.multiallelic:  Boolean` -- true if the variant is multiallelic or was split
  - `va.info.<field>:      Any` -- matches (with proper capitalization) any defined info field.
 Data types match the definition in the vcf header, and if the `Number` is "A", "R", or "G", the result will be stored in an array.

 If `splitmulti` has been run:
  - `va.wasSplit       Boolean` -- this variant was originally multiallelic
- - `va.aIndex             Int` -- The original index of this variant in imported line, 0 for imported biallelic sites If `variantqc --store` has been run:
+ - `va.aIndex             Int` -- Original, pre-split alternate alelle index of the alternate allele at this site.

+Example.
+For an multi-allelic site:

+A	T,G

+after splitting:

+A	T	wasSplit=true,aIndex=0
+A	G	wasSplit=true,aIndex=1

+For a biallelic site:

+A	T

+after splitting:

+A	T	wasSplit=false,aIndex=0

+If `variantqc --store` has been run:
  - `va.qc.<FIELD>:        Any` -- matches (with proper capitalization) variant qc fields.
 [See list of available computed statistics here.](QC.md)